NiThIn-S/rate-limiter/README.md

 ### 3. (Optional) Environment variables

 Create a `backend/.env` or export variables.
-For backend-only with in-memory rate limiting you don’t need Redis.
 Defaults are enough to run:

 | Variable | Default | Description |
 |----------|---------|-------------|